-This question confronts many home gardeners, and colorful varieties of coleus plants are one of the best solutions to this problem, not a flowering annual.
+This question confronts many home gardeners, and colourful varieties of coleus plants are one of the best solutions to this problem, not a flowering annual.

-The plant has many varieties complete with brightly-hued foliage making the coleus leaf as colorful as the blooms of many annuals.
+The plant has many cultivars complete with brightly-hued, colorful foliage making the coleus leaf as colorful as the blooms of many annuals.

 Familiar and popular as old fashioned house plants, indoor gardeners grow some exciting new hybrids in vivid shades of red, rose, pink, maroon, salmon, buff, peach, yellow, green and creamy white.

 Hort Couture came out with a series of plants called – Coleus Under The Sea ™.

 Each year, more of us are becoming acquainted with coleus as a garden subject, since new plants root easily from coleus cuttings or and flourish in shady places, particularly in rich potting soil, through the warm months of the year.